MANUFACTURER(S): Supermarine - UK / Canadian Vickers - Canada

 Detailing the development and operational history of the Supermarine Stranraer Reconnaissance Flying Boat Aircraft.

-Authored By Staff Writer; Content ©www.MilitaryFactory.com
+Authored by Staff Writer.
+Content ©www.MilitaryFactory.com.

 The Supermarine Stranraer was the final evolution of the Supermarine Southampton which debuted in March of 1925.
 The original Southampton went on to have a highly successful flying career and was utilized by both military parties (Royal Air Force (RAF)) and civilian passenger airliners.
 The type saw some 83 examples built with service stemming into the 1930s before being replaced by modern types.
 The Stranraer itself was developed to Air Ministry R.24/31 Specification (as was the Saro London flying boat) which required a maritime coastal patrol platform to serve the RAF.
 Supermarine then secured a contract for a single prototype in 1933.
 The Stranraer became one of the last flying boats constructed with biplane wings.